FilosGabriel/movie-microservices/services/image-service/readme.md

 ## Description

-This is a service that fetch the images from TheMovieDb and cache locally, also this service is capable of manipulation and tranformation of images.
+This is a service that fetch the images from TheMovieDb and cache locally, also this service is capable of manipulation and transformation of images.
 Supported operations are:

 - resize
-- convert
+- convert to webp
-- more in progress

-## Build status

----
+- local caching jpg format

 ## Technologies Index

 * Language
-    * Java 13
+    * Java 11
 * Framework
     - Spring Boot Web
 * Spring Cloud tools